RamGhadiyaram/spark-drools-playground/README.md

 Just an attempt to mentor learners of Spark with Jboss Drools(https://www.drools.org/).

+What is Drools?
+A: Drools is a Business Rules Management System (BRMS) solution.
+Using this framework users define rules that specify what action needs to be done when a particular condition is met.It extends and implements the Rete Pattern matching algorithm.
+In projects its usually used to define Business Rules.
+Business rules are composed of facts and conditional statements.

 Problem : If you need to apply lot of rules based on udf its very complex to maintain since lot of if else but then and so on....